TNTT2305hcmus/tntt-portfolio-version1.0/README.md

 ## 📄 License

 Feel free to use it for your own portfolio!
-I'm very happy to this.
+I'm very happy about that.

 ---